 While the City has completed a number of localized drainage repairs, the Department of Public Works recognized the need to develop a comprehensive plan to identify and address all storm water needs throughout the City and to establish a funding plan to accomplish this work.
-In addition, the National Pollutant Discharge Elimination System (NPDES) MS4 Permit, which is mandated for all communities by the EPA, took effect on July 1, 2018 and will increase requirements for maintaining and improving storm water quality.
-These needs must also be factored into all storm water planning.
+In addition, the National Pollutant Discharge Elimination System (NPDES) MS4 Permit, which is mandated for all communities by the EPA, took effect on July 1, 2018 and increases requirements for maintaining and improving storm water quality.
+These needs must also be factored into all storm water planning and funding.

-Therefore, the City has undertaken a system-wide assessment to identify its program needs and develop a 20 year Storm Water Infrastructure Improvement Plan.
-Four primary areas being evaluated are: Stream Improvements, Localized Flooding, Culvert Maintenance and National Pollutant Discharge Elimination System (NPDES) compliance.
-Recommended projects include removal of debris within the stream bed and on nearby embankments; removal of sediment in stream beds, culverts and ponds; structural and capacity evaluation; rehabilitation and maintenance of pipes and culverts; repair of failing retaining walls, and public education.
+Therefore, the City has undertaken a system-wide assessment to identify its program needs and develop a 20-year Storm Water Infrastructure Improvement Plan.
+Four primary areas being evaluated are Stream Improvements, Localized Flooding, Culvert Maintenance, and National Pollutant Discharge Elimination System (NPDES) compliance.
+Recommended projects include removal of debris within the stream bed and on nearby embankments; removal of sediment in stream beds, culverts and ponds; structural and capacity evaluation; rehabilitation and maintenance of pipes and culverts; repair of failing retaining walls; and public education.

-A methodology and rating criteria will be used to prioritize the list of projects based on probability of failure and consequence of failure.
-Probability of failure is based on two factors; the age of the asset and the condition of the asset.
-Consequence of failure will look at the potential impacts related to the potential failure of the asset, including: public health and safety, property damage, cost of deferred maintenance, number of people influenced and City development priorities.
-Combined with regulatory timelines for implementation of projects associated with the pending NPDES MS4 Permit and the financial impacts for each of the identified projects, the City has prioritized the results for the Storm Water Infrastructure Improvement Plan.
+A methodology and rating criteria is being used to prioritize the list of projects based on probability of failure and consequence of failure.
+Probability of failure is based entirely on the condition of the asset.
+Consequence of failure looks at the potential impacts related to the potential failure of the asset including: public health and safety, property damage, cost of deferred maintenance, number of people impacted, impacts to traffic and development in the City.
+Combined with regulatory timelines for implementation of projects associated with the pending NPDES MS4 Permit and the financial impacts for each of the identified projects, the City has prioritized the work in the Storm Water Infrastructure Improvement Plan.